ethical-se/ese-practices/ESE-Glossary.md

 ### EVR

-EVR stands for ethical value requirement (EVR).
+EVR stands for Ethical Value Requirement (EVR).
 An EVR is an "organizational or technical requirement catering to values that stakeholders and conceptual value analysis identified as relevant for the SOI."

 ### Harm